LumitoLuma/JCC/README.md

 Java Compiler Collection is a set of three Java compilers: Maven, Gradle and Ant.
 This tool installs them to `%AppData%\JCC\` and later adds them to the user PATH variable, so you can use Maven, Gradle and Ant from any place.

+---
+Click [here](#download-java-compiler-collection) to download Program Overflow or scroll down to the button of this page.

+---

 ## Why JCC?

 Before I started with Java Compiler Collection development, I used a lot Gradle and Maven compiler and to a lesser extent, Ant.